sylphlab/zen-coder/memory-bank/activeContext.md

 - **New Principle:** Tools should support batch operations.
 - Prioritized human-readable, inline tool status summaries.
 - Confirmed tool results are passed back to the AI.
+- Added Nanostores for state management.
+- Added GSAP for animations.
+(Previous)
+- Integrated UnoCSS for utility-first styling.
+(Previous)
 - Replaced Settings modal with a dedicated `/settings` route using `wouter`.
+(Previous)
 - Refactored activation to use `WebviewViewProvider`.
 (Previous)
 - Implemented Vite port discovery.
 (Previous)
 - Corrected `package.json` contributions.
 (Previous)